rcarmo/azure-toolbox/README.md

 ## Changelog

+* 2017-03-26: New refresh (from new base image with updated VNC server), CNTK support
 * 2017-03-09: Refreshed browsers and VSCode
 * 2017-03-03: Added [Leiningen][lein], Go 1.8 and the Docker CLI tools
 * 2017-02-28: NodeJS and the old [azure-xplat-cli][xcli] are no longer included, since the [Azure CLI 2.0][az] has been released.
 Upgraded to Chrome 56, Firefox 51.